 Working on a film—In front of and behind the camera—is no different from working at any other job in that it demands the time and labor of individuals.
 The relationship between the producer(s) of a film and the cast and crew needed to complete it is one of employment.
 Federal law requires that anyone who is employed to provide a service must be compensated by their employer.

 There are several variations of the employment relationship—principally defined by tax laws—and every one of them can be implemented at all levels within a single film production.
 Compensation can take various forms as well but, generally speaking, it's a wage and the federal government has defined an hourly minimum that employers can legally pay their workers.
 It can also be seen as the lowest price for which a worker can legally sell their labor.

 The forms * provided by Utah Filmmakers™ are formatted as fillable PDF documents—with the exception of signature fields which can be signed digitally on a computer or tablet—and can be printed before signing.

-* Use of materials provided by Utah Filmmakers™ inidicates that the user has read and unsderstands our disclaimer.
+* Use of materials provided by Utah Filmmakers™ indicates that the user has read and understands our disclaimer.

 † These forms and/or templates are presently in development.